-College women exceed NIAAA drinking guidelines more frequently than college menMay 17th, 2013 in Addiction /
+College women exceed NIAAA drinking guidelines more frequently than college menMay 17, 2013 in Medicine & Health / Addiction

 In order to avoid harms associated with alcohol consumption, in 2009 the National Institute on Alcohol Abuse and Alcoholism issued guidelines that define low-risk drinking.
 These guidelines differ for men and women: no more than four drinks per day, and 14 drinks per week for men, and no more than three drinks per day, and seven drinks per week for women.
 A study of how well college students adhere to these limits has found that female college student drinkers exceed national drinking guidelines for weekly drinking more frequently than their male counterparts.